 How Your Property Tax is Calculated

 There are two numbers used to calculate the total amount that you pay in property taxes each year: your assessment and your tax rate.
-If your home is assessed at $300,000, and your tax rate is 3%, you will pay $9,000 a year in property tax.
-Your property taxes will only go up if your rate or assessment amount increase, and refinancing your home (including the appraisal) does not impact either of these numbers.
+If your home is assessed at $300,000, and your tax rate is 3 percent, you’ll pay $9,000 a year in property tax.
+Your property taxes will only go up if your rate or assessment amount increases, and refinancing your home (including the appraisal) does not impact either of these numbers.

 The only way that you can connect the refinance process to your property tax amount is as a type of forecast or prediction.
 If you are in a hot real estate market with rapidly increasing home values, an appraisal amount that is much higher than your assessed value can be seen as a warning that your assessment (and therefore your property tax amount) may increase in the future.

 This prediction is not always accurate or instant, however.
-Assessment changes occur at a much slower rate than housing market prices, typically only being adjusted once per year.
+Assessment value changes occur at a much slower rate than housing market prices, and are typically only adjusted once per year.
 In addition, many municipalities have laws regarding how much property taxes can be increased within a specific amount of time.

-If you have been hesitant to start the refinance process due to worries about increased property taxes, you can put those fears to rest.
+If you’ve been hesitant to start the refinance process because you’re worried your property taxes will increase, you can put those fears to rest.
 Refinancing won’t impact your property taxes, and it offers many other benefits that can help you reach your financial goals.
-Explore your refinancing options with our online application or contact a PennyMac Loan Officer today!
+Explore your refinancing options by starting with our online application or contact a PennyMac Loan Officer today!